Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 Yay, it’s finally a holiday!
 It’s no surprise that holiday seasons call for more sales, more revenue, and more responsibility as well.
 With this responsibility, the chances of keeping up with stellar holiday customer service should not be shaken.
 A refreshing customer service experience paves the way for a new threshold.
 This in turn creates new hopes for company owners who compete for a client’s interest.
 So how do you ensure that your customers revert for some more?
 Fret no more, here is an impressionable list that tells you how to make this holiday season even more memorable.

 When you hear the Christmas bells already, start organizing and sorting things out.
 You know that during Christmas Eve, you will encounter plenty of shipping queries.
 So how about you start streamlining the process by getting to know the workflow tad better.
-Begin by using your help desk or automation team and pull in those resources who know the shipping procedures by heart.
+Begin by using your help desk or automation team and pull in those resources who know the shipping and order management procedures by heart.
 Also, getting some extra help from other departments during rush hour is not a bad choice too.

 As holidays call for too much shopping, it is expected that a customer might break a sweat.
 In such a case, the employees must be trained well enough to pacify the over-stressed ones.
 Especially, the staff under customer service should be taught to use positive body language and choice of words.
 Or, any other relevant alternatives that would work in quickly de-escalating the situation would help too.
 In such cases, empathy can play a simple yet significant role.
 And an empathetic approach gives the customers to go the extra mileage.

 Let’s face it – who doesn’t like a freebie every now and then?
 Offer customers a few of your loyalty rewards and see how they can’t stop reverting.
 You can render them some quick coupons or a nominal discount that may not cut a huge hole in your pocket.
 Also, you can share some of the promo codes that they can use when purchasing from you in an online mode.